gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Once received the new group keying material, a group member proceeds as follows.

+The group member considers the stale Sender IDs received from the Group Manager.
+If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.

-As per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, the group member MUST delete all its Recipient Contexts whose corresponding Recipient ID is included in the set of specified stale Sender IDs.
-If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, this information is specified by the 'stale_node_ids' parameter.
+After that, as per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, the group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 Then, the following cases can occur, based on the version number V' of the new group keying material distributed through the rekeying process.
 If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, this information is specified by the 'num' parameter.